-(2) Represents the aggregate grant date fair value computed in accordance with ASC Topic 718.
+(2) Represents the aggregate grant date fair value computed in accordance with Accounting Standards Codification Topic 718 - Stock Compensation, which we refer to as "ASC Topic 718".
 Generally, the aggregate grant date fair value is the amount that we expect to expense in our financial statements over the award's vesting schedule.
-These amounts reflect our accounting expense and do not correspond to the actual value that will be realized by these directors
+These amounts reflect our accounting expense and do not correspond to the actual value that will be realized by these directors.